 Elder Financial Abuse

-Whether it is a scam artist or a caregiver perpetrating the financial abuse, the problem is widespread, and the effects can be devastating.
+Whether it is a caregiver or scam artist perpetrating the financial abuse, the problem is widespread and the effects can be devastating.

 “When older Americans are financially exploited and there are no resources left for their care, these individuals effectively become wards of the state,” says Mark Lachs, M.D., M.P.H., a professor of medicine and director of geriatrics, in the study’s press release.